Garrett County, Maryland: Law enforcement

 The county is policed by the Garrett County Sheriff's Office and the Maryland State Police.

 The state parks are policed by the Department of Natural Resources Police.

 The county established an Office of the Fire Marshal in 2022, working in collaboration with the Maryland State Office established in 1894.

 Economy

 Garrett County produces natural gas, the only county in the state to do so.
 Much of the economic activity in the area centers around tourism.
 In the winter, the Wisp ski resort in Oakland and New Germany State Park's cross-country skiing trail are frequent destinations, and Deep Creek Lake sees much activity in the summer.
 The state parks in the county are frequented year-round.
-During the Covid-19 Pandemic, tourism boomed as many people from Washington, DC, Baltimore, and Pittsburgh wanted to get away from the city.
-The average sale price for a home in the county jumped $250,000 from July 2020 to July 2021.
-As of July 2021, the average price for a home in the county ($642,805) is the second-most expensive in Maryland, behind only Montgomery County.
+During the COVID-19 pandemic, tourism boomed as many people from Washington, DC, Baltimore, and Pittsburgh wanted to get away from the city.